screwdriver-cd/guide/docs/user-guide/configuration/index.md

     <div class="yaml-side">
         <div id="requires" class="hidden">
             <h4>Requires</h4>
             <p>A single job name or array of jobs that will trigger the job to run.
-Jobs defined with "requires: ~pr" are started by pull-request events.
-Jobs defined with "requires: ~commit" are started by push events.
+Jobs defined with "requires: ~pr" are started when a pull request is opened, reopened, or modified.
+Jobs defined with "requires: ~commit" are started when a PR is merged or a commit/push is made directly to the defined SD branch; also runs when the Start button is clicked in the UI.
 Jobs defined with "requires: ~sd@123:main" are started by job "main" from pipeline "123".
 Jobs defined with "requires: [deploy-west, deploy-east] are started after "deploy-west" and "deploy-east" are both done running successfully.
 "Note: ~ jobs denote an OR functionality, jobs without a ~ denote join functionality.</p>
         </div>
         <div id="sourcePaths" class="hidden">
             <h4>Source Paths</h4>